Designer on Designers: 2Michaels Design

 Twin Sisters Create Simplicity Inspired by Glamor and Intelligence

-I had the pleasure of meeting Jayne and Joan Michaels, founders and principals of New York City-based interior design firm 2Michaels, LLC, when my home office was also based there in the early 2000’s.
-We met at an industry party in Soho, a book signing for Shane Reilly’s first book, “Inspired High End Interior Design,” in which we were both included.
+I had the pleasure of meeting Jayne and Joan Michaels, founders and principals of New York City-based interior design firm 2Michaels, LLC, when my home office was also based there in the early 2000βs.Β We met at an industry party in Soho, a book signing for Shane Reillyβs first book, βInspired High End Interior Design,β in which we were both included.
 It was soon after we had both also been published in Quest Magazine.
 Their statuesque elegance and warm appreciation of people were immediate and highly-inviting attractions.

-After chatting with them, I noticed that those gifts translated throughout their featured project in Shane’s book.
+After chatting with them, I noticed that those gifts translated throughout their featured project in Shaneβs book.
 The space was beautiful yet thoughtfully simple, a simplicity that appeared effortless.
-I know now that anything in design that appears simple most of the time is not.
-In fact, the more simplistic something appears to be is often the result of a most arduous journey.
-Knowing this, made it particularly enjoyable to speak again with Jayne and Joan and to tell their story.
+I know now that anything in design that appears simple most of the time is not.Β In fact,Β the more simplistic something appears to be is often the result of a most arduous journey.Β Knowing this, made it particularly enjoyable to speak again with Jayne and Joan and to tell their story.

 Photo courtesy of Trevor Tondro